 The Bottom Line

-Traditional novated leases offer tax benefits but come with significant limitations that don’t always suit modern work patterns.
+Traditional novated leases offer tax benefits but come with limitations that don’t always suit modern work patterns.
 The employment dependency, inflexibility and complexity make them less attractive than they once were.

 Karmo subscriptions and novated subscriptions offer an alternative with flexibility and convenience.
 You get clear financial visibility without sacrificing adaptability.
 Karmo provides the perfect offer of modern flexibility, whether you’re looking in Sydney, Brisbane, or Melbourne .